 PDF's are great when you plan to print at home or at any office supply chain or copy and print center.
 Templett PDF's are vector files so the quality is very high and the text and other vector objects should remain perfectly sharp.
 Any raster images on the template will be 300 dpi.

-You have two options that you can use when downloading as a PDF.
+You have three options that you can use when downloading as a PDF.

 Where are my files downloaded to on my computer?